 During the 2010-2011 academic year, NOVA handed out 4,695 associate degrees.
 Of that number, 45 percent went to white students, 12 percent went to African American students and another 12 percent went to Hispanic students.
 Asian Americans earned 16 percent of the degrees at NOVA, and Native Americans earned another eight percent.
 The school awarded 925 degrees to minority men and another 1,348 degrees to minority women that year.

 This video makes a case for attending Northern Virginia Community College.

 Houston Community College Number Two in Degree Earners

 The second spot on the top 100 list went to Houston Community College, which awarded 3,606 associate degrees in 2011.
 The school is located on Main Street in the heart of Houston, Texas.
 This school boasted a 2012 fall enrollment of more than 70,000 students; 60 percent of that population is either Hispanic or African American.
 Houston Community College offers a number of associate degree options, including an Associate in Arts, Associate Arts in Teaching, Associate in Science, and Associate in Applied Science.

 According to the Community College Week list, 25 percent of the students earning an associate degree in 2011 were African American, while another 23 percent were Hispanic.
 This school also awarded 23 percent of its degrees to non-resident alien students.
 Just 14 percent of the total degrees distributed were given to white students of the school.

-Salt Lake City Community College Offers Multiple Campuses, Degree Options
+Salt Lake Community College Offers Multiple Campuses, Degree Options